AikateriniT/Hello-World-/README.md

 # Hello-World

-This is an assignment submission for hello world task.
+This is an assignment submission for hello world